d4rk-lucif3r/Project-Infinity/README.md

 # Project-Infinity
 ![Google Phone](https://img.shields.io/badge/Android-Lollipop+-blue.svg?logo=google&longCache=true&style=flat-square)
-- Project Infinity is a mind controlled rover which is controlled by Neurosky Mindwave Headset with the help of an app(link to my repo) which is made using arduino
+- Project Infinity is a mind controlled rover which is controlled by Neurosky Mindwave Headset with the help of an [app](https://github.com/ksdhanjal/Project-Infinity) which is made using arduino

 ## Required Materials
 1) BreadBoard - Half Size
-2) Arduino Uno
+2) Arduino Uno R3
-3) Hobby Motor - Gear
+3) Hobby Motor - Geared
 4) 1K Ohm Resistor
 5) 9v Battery
 6) USB Cable A to B